pryan24-nd/Peter_Ryan_Portfolio/README.md

 - **Tech (Vector Database):** Amazon RDS PostgreSQL + pgvector extension
 - **Tech (AI Layer):** Amazon Bedrock (LLM: Nova 2 Lite; Embedding: Amazon Titan Text Embeddings V2), LangChain
 - **Tech (AWS Tools):** AWS Lambda (Python), API Gateway, RDS (PostgreSQL + pgvector), Amazon Bedrock (Nova 2 Lite, Amazon Titan Embeddings v2)
-- **Description:** A web app designed to let people know if certain medication can be found or is allowed to be brought into select countries as well as recommended or required vaccinations to have when traveling to those places along with resources to help accomodate anything missing or any questions the user may have
+- **Description:** A web app designed to let people know if certain medication can be found or is allowed to be brought into select countries as well as recommended or required vaccinations to have when traveling to those places along with resources to help accommodate anything missing or any questions the user may have
 - **Repo:** [`Amazon Health International Travel Meciation and Vaccination Eligibility Website`](https://github.com/Francisco-MEB/sibc_amazon_sp26)

 - **Problem:** A lot of this information is scattered and it is hard to find valid and reliable information easily when looking into medication for a trip